prisma/prisma1/README.md

 #### 5. Explore the API in a Playground

-Run the following command to open a [GraphQL Playground](https://github.com/graphcool/graphql-playground/releases):
+Run the following command to open a [GraphQL Playground](https://github.com/graphcool/graphql-playground/releases) and start sending queries and mutation:

 ```bash
 prisma playground
 ```

-You can now send queries and mutations to the API.

 <details><summary><b>I don't know what queries and mutations I can send.</b></summary>
 <p>